SPECIAL TOPIC: CALL FOR SUBMISSIONS

 This familiar stanza from “Just Like Tom Thumb’s Blues” sets the tenor for the Editors’ special topic.
 But we hope to receive contributions ranging across the decades, from “The Death of Emmett Till” and “Only a Pawn in Their Game” to “Cold Irons Bound,” and from Infidels or “Love and Theft” to “Drifter’s Escape” and “Pretty Boy Floyd.”

 The Dylan Review Winter Issue 2.2 will be available online in December 2020.
-The deadline for contributions to the special topic is October 15.
+The deadline for contributions to the special topic has been extended to November 15.

 The editors welcome feedback at